Randomized maximum-contrast selection: subagging for large-scale regression: Randomized Maximum-Contrast Selection

-Consider a sample splitting of the following kind.
-Let $I=\{1, \cdots, n\}$ denote the sample index set which we divide into a group of disjoint subsets each of size $N \ll n$.
-Although we are mostly interested in subsets of much smaller order than $n$ the exposition of the method does not rest on such choice of $N$.
-In this sense, complete data $\{(Y_1,\bX_1),(Y_2,\bX_2)\cdots, (Y_n,\bX_n)\}$ is split evenly and uniformly at random into many small, disjoint subsets.
-We consider $d$ of such subsets, i.e. $ (\mathbf Y_{ I_i } ,\mathbf X_{ I_{i} } ) = \{(Y_{i_1},\bX_{i_1}), \cdots, (Y_{i_N},\bX_{i_N})\}$ for $i=1,\cdots, d$.
-In particular, we do not require that the subsets cover the complete data i.e. $d N \ll n$ (see discussion in Section \ref{sec:examples}).
-This partitioning leads to a substantial reduction in computation time from $O(n)$ to $O(N)$.
-Within each subset of the data, we estimate the non-zero patterns of $\bbeta^* $ whereas variation between the subsets is used to aggregate and contrast estimated sets.
+We start by describing our sample partitioning and defining the relevant notation.
+Let $I=\{1, \cdots, n\}$ denote the sample index set, which we divide into a group of disjoint subsets each of size $N \ll n$.
+Although we are mostly interested in subsets of a much smaller order than $n$, the exposition of the method does not depend on the choice of $N$.
+In this sense, the complete dataset $\{(Y_1,\bX_1),(Y_2,\bX_2)\cdots, (Y_n,\bX_n)\}$ is split evenly and uniformly at random into many small, disjoint subsets.
+We consider $d$ of such subsets, i.e.